rohan-bansal/RPGCharacterStatCreator/README.md

 # RPGCharacterStatCreator
 A java program to generate a D&amp;D character and return a filled out pdf form.

-_50% complete_

-Project May/May Not be finished soon due to dependency problems.
+Project may/may not be optimized soon due to dependency problems.
 Still works though!

 ## Features